 - Check your report of Open Invoices in order to check whether there is any other transaction that is listed as the Payment.
 If you find any, then ensure that Step 2 is repeated for each of them

-Unapplied Cash Payment Income account might be something new when you just switched over QBO (QuickBooks Online) but it is hoped that you’re clear with the term QuickBooks Cash Payment Income with the above introduction.
-If not, let me provide you some more information if your payment isn’t applied to the invoice.
+Unapplied Cash Payment Income account might be something new when you just switched over to QBO (QuickBooks Online) but it is hoped that you’re clear with the term QuickBooks Cash Payment Income with the above introduction.
+If not, let me provide you with some more information if your payment isn’t applied to the invoice.
 You can solve this by applying the payment to an open invoice.

 - The very first, go to the Profit and Loss report page

 - Next, click Amount within the Unapplied Cash Payment Income